Education

 Scholarship opportunities

 The Santa Fe Community Foundation is proud to be the home of three scholarship funds, all designed to support local students in pursuing advanced degrees.
-Scholarship applications for the 2025-26 school year will be open Friday, March 21 - Sunday, June 1.
-Login to our scholarship portal to learn more about eligibility and application requirements, and to apply.
+The 2026-27 scholarship application cycle will be open Monday, April 27 through Monday, June 1, with decisions announced in July and awards mailed to schools in August.

 Las Campanas Community Scholarship Fund